Mouth to Mouth Resuscitation: Life-Saving Technique for Emergencies

 5. Monitoring for Signs of Recovery: Rescuers should continually assess the person for signs of recovery.
 If the person begins breathing on their own or shows signs of life, mouth-to-mouth resuscitation is no longer be necessary.

-Common Misconceptions About Mouth to Mouth Resuscitation
+What are the Common Misconceptions About Mouth to Mouth Resuscitation?

 1. Overemphasis on Mouth-to-Mouth: In recent years, there has been a shift in CPR guidelines for laypersons, placing greater emphasis on high-quality chest compressions.
 For adults in certain situations, hands-only CPR (chest compressions without mouth-to-mouth ventilation) is recommended.